 A practical study of Church Ministry with emphasis given to its biblical foundation, philosophy of ministry, and the various areas of ministry.
 The ministry is considered as a calling and a career.

-Textbook readings and lecture presentations
+Textbook readings and video presentations

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for the discussion.
 The thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other discussion threads.
 Each reply must be at least 200 words.
 (CLO: C, D, F)

 Philosophy of Ministry: First Draft Assignment

 The student will write a paper expressing his/her perspective on basic ministry functions.
 This paper will serve as a baseline for growth as the student proceeds to study The Nine Marks of a Healthy Church.
 This assignment must be 675-750 words.
 The student must use at least two sources for this assignment.
 (CLO: A, B, E)